 This is one of the most northeastern reefs in Sataya.
 "Maksur" means "crack" or "crevice" and this can still be seen in the south.
 Shaab Maksur is more or less a drop off reef and reminds on the east side of Elphinstone.
 In addition there is one of the most beautiful lagoons in the Red Sea.

 The south plateau actually consists of two levels.
-The first ranges from 18 to 35 meters, the second from 35 to 42 meters.
-Both have a length of 50 to 60 m and a width of 40 m.
-At the end, the reef drops steeply to 80 m and then turns into a slope to 120 m before disappearing completely into the depths.
+The first ranges from 18 to 35m, the second from 35 to 42m.
+Both have a length of 50 to 60m and a width of 40m.
+At the end, the reef descends steeply to 80m, then continues into a slope to 120m before disappearing fully into the depths.

-The west side has something special, because bordered by a coral garden and a block at the end, there is a small lagoon in the middle of the plateau, which is very nicely embedded with a depth of 13-16m and a width of 20m.
-Here lie some wreckage of an old safari boat that hit the reef after 14 days in service.
-The superstructure was thrown overboard and the hull was taken to the shipyard for reconstruction.
-In the meantime the reef around the wreck has grown very nicely.
+The west side has something special, because bordered by a coral garden and a block at the end there is a small lagoon in the middle of the plateau, which is very nicely embedded with a depth of 13-16m and a width of 20m.
+Here lie some pieces from an old safari boat that hit the reef after 14 days in service.
+The riggings were thrown overboard and the hull was taken to the shipyard for reconstruction.
+Meanwhile the reef has grown very nicely around the wreckage.

-The eastern area is a steep wall and to the north is another plateau at a depth of 20 to 37 meters, where there are smaller mounds and a coral garden.
-Here, as everywhere on this reef, fall currents can occur.
-At the northernmost point there are two more pinnacles, separated from the reef by a gap 8 meters deep.
+The eastern area is a drop off and to the north there is another plateau at a depth of 20 to 37 meters where there are smaller mounds and a coral garden.
+Here, as everywhere on this reef, downward currents can occur.
+At the northernmost point there are two more rocky pinnacles separated from the reef by an 8m deep gap.

 - Sea anemones: A colony of sea anemones is located on the western plateau at a depth of about 12 meters.
 Between colorful tentacles we might find some clownfish eggs!

-- Lagoon: In the lagoon we discover morays, glass shrimps, cleaning station for barracudas, torpedo rays and, if we are lucky, even a whitetip reef shark.
+- Lagoon: In the lagoon we discover morays, ghost shrimps, cleaning station for barracudas, torpedo rays and, if we are lucky, even a whitetip reef shark.